 MnGeo staff have coordinated and promoted the development and use of standards for data documentation, development, and testing for many years.
 Such standards are essential to building comprehensive enterprise solutions for geospatial technology development and use.

 MnGeo continues to carry on the work of the Land Management Information Center and the Minnesota Governor's Council on Geographic Information to work with stakeholders to develop, update, and implement plans for building comprehensive enterprise solutions to meeting our geospatial data needs.
 The reports described below are examples.

-The Minnesota Geographic Data Clearinghouse serves as a convenient source for geospatial data needed to power GIS.
-Coordinated by MnGeo, the Clearinghouse provides access to a wide variety of sources making it your first stop for geographic data for Minnesota.
-Partners include the U.S. Geological Survey, Bureau of the Census, Minnesota's Department of Natural Resources, Department of Transportation and Pollution Control Agency, the MetroGIS program and many others.
+The Minnesota Geospatial Commons serves as a convenient source for geospatial data needed to power GIS.
+Coordinated by MnGeo, the Commons provides access to a wide variety of sources making it your first stop for geographic data for Minnesota.
+Partners include Minnesota's Department of Natural Resources, Department of Agriculture, Pollution Control Agency, Department of Transportation, the Metropolitan Council and many others.